morinlab/lab_scripts/amplicon_vaf/Readme.md

 Required MAF Fields
 ====================
 Below is an example .maf input file.
 The header line is required.
 Additional fields may be included, and the order of fields may be altered.
+Refer to the [MAF Specification](https://wiki.nci.nih.gov/display/TCGA/Mutation+Annotation+Format+(MAF)+Specification) for more details on MAF format.

 | Chromosome | Start_Position | Variant_Type | Reference_Allele | Tumor_Seq_Allele1 | Tumor_Seq_Allele2 |
 | ---------- | -------------- | ------------ | ---------------- | ----------------- | ----------------- |